boneskull/node-campfire-bot/README.md

 node-campfire-bot
 =================

-campfire bot written in node
+Campfire bot written in Node.
+Supports plugins and comes with some.